sinclairliang/sinclairliang-web/_posts/2019-09-18-Last-Days-in-the-UK.md

 I am also gonna miss unexpected hugs, talks before sleeps and jokes I shared, laughters exchanged.
 Winds in Scotland.
 The ten-minute sunshine once in a while.
 The first sip of latte in chilly September.
 Long walks.

-I am going home, babes.
+I am going home.
 Let's have some damn good time back in Santa Cruz.

 <!--more-->